United States Regiments & Batteries > Maryland > 2nd Maryland Infantry Regiment

 1861

-June to September Organized at Baltimore, Maryland under Colonal John Sommer and Lieutenant Colonel Jacob E. Duryée
+June to September Organized at Baltimore, Maryland under the command of Colonal John Sommer and Lieutenant Colonel Jacob E. Duryée

 September Duty at Baltimore, Md.
 Attached to Dix’s Division, Army of the Potomac